nicoestrada/nico.ventures/src/index.md

-# Software Engineer and Entrepreneur
+# Software Developer and Entrepreneur

 This blog is just an open repo that periodically updates :tada: :100: